WebAssembly/website/news/2025-03-27-spectec/index.md

 When it comes to scientific papers and text books, programming languages are routinely defined by a combination of formal techniques developed in the 70s to 90s.
 In 1990 already, [The Definition of Standard ML](https://mitpress.mit.edu/9780262631327/the-definition-of-standard-ml/) was published, the first comprehensive formal definition of a general-purpose programming language of realistic size and scope.
-(In case you never have heard of it, ML was a precursor to contemporary functional languages like OCaml and Haskell, a highly influential academic language that pioneered features like type inference, type polymorphism (generics), variant types, pattern matching, and advanced module systems in the early 80s.)
+(In case you have never heard of it, ML was a precursor to contemporary functional languages like OCaml and Haskell, a highly influential academic language that pioneered features like type inference, type polymorphism (generics), variant types, pattern matching, and advanced module systems in the early 80s.)

-Formalisation obviously is tremendously useful for verification and safety, but it also informs the design process of a language.
+Formalization obviously is tremendously useful for verification and safety, but it also informs the design process of a language.
-When you have to carefully spell out every semantic detail, then “hacky” features tend to materialise quickly in terms of accidental complexity: a construct that requires ad-hoc rules, many special cases or duplication often indicates a design problem.
+When you have to carefully spell out every semantic detail, then “hacky” features tend to materialize quickly in terms of accidental complexity: a construct that requires ad-hoc rules, many special cases, or duplication often indicates a design problem.
-The feedback loop between design and formalisation (and sometimes proofs) hence helps to produce a simpler and cleaner language, analogous to how implementation feedback helps with other metrics like performance.
+The feedback loop between design and formalization (and sometimes proofs) hence helps to produce a simpler and cleaner language, analogous to how implementation feedback helps with other metrics like performance.
 In a way, it keeps us honest as designers.

-### Formal Semantics in the Wasm Spec
+### Formal semantics in the Wasm spec

 With Wasm, we set out to give the state of the art of mainstream language specification a bit of a push and demonstrate that modern methodologies are ready for prime time.